digital-raven/raven/docs/user-guide.md

 ### Customizing Raven
 Here is a brief orientation of Raven's directory structure.

-- `flake.nix`: Defines the different Raven patterns and shows which .nix files are brought into which patterns.
-- `docs`: User documentation and some memes illustrating the spirit of why this OS was created.
+- `docs`: User documentation and some memes illustrating the spirit of Raven's creation.
-- `host`: Top level system information for your host such as users and hardware info.
+- `host`: System-specifics are located here, such as users and hardware info.
         You should use git branches to swith between different hosts if you use a Raven repository to manage multiple machines.
+- `patterns`: Patterns describe the general purpose of your machine and contain useful packages for that purpose.

-- `patterns`: Each Raven pattern is implemented as .nix files in directories under `patterns`.
-You may make changes here if you wish, but Raven reserves this space for altering pattern logic so changes here may produce merge conflicts.
+            You may make changes to patterns if you wish, but Raven reserves this space for altering pattern logic so changes here may produce merge conflicts.

+            If you wish to add specific software to your machine, you should do it under `host`.
 - `shared`: Add generic customizations here.
 This is for overlays, modules, custom packages, and generic home-manager modules you wish to share between your machines.